Integration Guide

 user_agentstringClient user-agent

-metadataany JSONArbitrary metadata (queryable via user_tag/session_tag)
+metadataany JSONArbitrary metadata (queryable via user_tag/session_tag; capped at 64 KB)

 Full event example